The Current Ebola Outbreak and the U.S. Role: An Explainer

 - February – July 2019: U.N. data shows the third plan has received $109.3 million from February through July 2019, of the $147.9 million requested to cover the period through July 2019.
 This includes $40 million from the World Bank, with more promised, and $31.2 million from USAID.

-- July – December 2019: WHO data shows the current plan has received at least $58.8 million from August through mid-September 2019, of the $287.6 million requested for the public health pillar of the response through December (U.N. data tracking donor funding toward the current plan is not yet available, but WHO is reporting the funding it has received under the plan).
+- July – December 2019: WHO data shows the current plan has received at least $148.3 million from August through early December 2019, of the $287.6 million requested for the public health pillar of the response through December (U.N. data tracking donor funding toward the current plan is not yet available, but WHO is reporting the funding it has received under the plan).
 The plan has substantially higher funding needs than prior iterations.
 The broader response strategy, which includes the funding requirements of the public health pillar within its funding assessment, is requesting more than $500 million for the broader DRC response through December; some donors, including the World Bank, United Kingdom, and the European Union, have already announced they will be providing additional funding for the response.

 Key Issues Going Forward

 Addressing these longstanding challenges more effectively is the aim of the broader integrated response strategy being implemented in the DRC.
 This strategy, which includes the public health pillar’s current national plan and is designed to guide the response through the end of December 2019, calls for greater community engagement, support for health and development interventions beyond addressing Ebola alone, a new approach to security, and more coordination among all responders.
-It is too early to tell whether this revamped approach will help to stem the outbreak.

 - DRC Ministry of Health – WHO AFRO Ebola in DRC dashboard